M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 *Source: [Audius Whitepaper](https://whitepaper.audius.co/AudiusWhitepaper.pdf)*

-Nodes are incentivized to provide the service by earning AUDIO emission and a potential share in protocol revenue.
+Nodes are incentivized to provide the service by earning AUDIO token emissions and a potential share in protocol revenue.

+## Tokenomics and Protocol Mechanics